 Respiratory syncytial virus (RSV)

-Respiratory syncytial virus (RSV) is a virus that causes infections of the lungs and respiratory tract.
+Respiratory syncytial virus (RSV) causes infections of the lungs and respiratory tract.
 It's so common that most children have been infected with the virus by age 2.
 Respiratory syncytial (sin-SISH-ul) virus can also infect adults.

 - Congested or runny nose